ejfrick/i-need-a-res/CONTRIBUTING.md

 - Include unit tests.
 This project maintains 100% code coverage.
 - If your changes add functionality, update the documentation accordingly.

 Feel free to submit early, though—we can always iterate on this.
+Pre-beta, we are much more lax on checks; your PR will most likely be accepted if the targeted issue is successfuly resolved.
+_We do not use merge commits_.
+Please only squash and merge PRs.

 To run linting and code formatting checks before committing your change, you can install pre-commit as a Git hook by running the following command: